This self-study course is available to be leased by organizations.

-Study the landmark feminist text, Caliban and the Witch by Silvia Federici—and be guided by our 15 course audio lectures and 105 Meditations Workbook.
-This self-study class gives you one-year of access to the materials.
+In this online course, you will study the landmark feminist text, Caliban and the Witch by Silvia Federici, while being guided by our 15 course audio lectures and 105 Meditations Workbook.

 Learn a deep feminist analysis for confronting what the pandemic has revealed about capitalism: Namely, it is a system specifically designed, from its inception, to run on invisible unpaid gendered labor and low-paid racialized labor.
 We will thus ask: What would a truly feminist economy actually look like?